About Mek (Marantz Electronics)

-Well known for high quality Audio/Video products, Marantz, then part of Philips, developed its first AOI system in 1994.
-Developed to inspect PCB assemblies for correct component placement and soldering, the AOI system was designed for use in Marantz’s own factories.
-Proving to be a highly successful, cost effective alternative to traditional human inspection, Marantz launched it’s first-generation commercial system in 1996.
+Well known for high quality Audio/Video products, Marantz, then part of Philips, developed its first Automatic Optical Inspection system in 1994.
+Developed to inspect PCB assemblies for correct component placement and soldering, the SMT AOI machine was designed for use in Marantz’s own factories.
+Proving to be a highly successful, cost effective alternative to traditional human inspection, Marantz launched it’s first-generation commercial AOI system in 1996.
 Since this time the range has expanded with innovative desktop AOI, inline AOI, THT AOI and full 3D AOI systems.

 Then, in late 2009, Mek introduced the industry’s first 5D post-print solder paste inspection (SPI) technology.
 With so many defects being traceable back to solder printing errors, using an SPI system to identify these errors at the beginning of the process can boost yield and reduce rework.
 With the introduction of this machine, Mek’s electronics assemblers could now catch faults at the two most critical stages in the production process – post printing and post soldering.